App development at WebMorf

 Tables based apps

 A simple, table based app will cost in the region of £1,000 – £3,000.
-The lower amount accounts for you providing all the specific information required, down to the last pixel including all the content, clear direction, and example apps of what you want it to do.
+The lower amount accounts for you providing all the specific information required including all the content, clear direction, and example apps of what you want it to do.
 The higher amount allows for developer input and liaison to create the graphics.

 Database driven apps

 Games apps can cost as little as £1000 but can cost many £1000’s for multi-level, multi-player 3D, platforms.
-This sounds like a lot of outlay, but the rewards are great for a successful app.
+This sounds like a lot of outlay, but the rewards are massive for a successful app.

 Using the ‘Angry Birds’ app as a benchmark; this app cost somewhere in the region of $180,000 and many racing games cost well over $125,000 but the revenue from these types of app is huge!

 Even keeping it as simple as possible, games apps can get complicated very quickly.
 Hooking into game center, having top scores, and integrating with an online community is advanced programming.